ResonantDevotion/MyFEWDPortfolioRSW/README.md

 - When images of the applications are clicked then the user is taken to that deployed application
 - When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

-Ideal submission requirements:
-- Application deployed at live URL.
-- Application loads with no errors.
-- Application GitHub URL submitted.
-- GitHub repository contains application code.

-- Application resembles the mock-up functionality provided in the Challenge instructions.

-- Repository has a unique name.
-- Repository follows best practices for file structure and naming conventions.
-- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
-- Repository contains multiple descriptive commit messages.
-- Repository contains quality readme with description, screenshot, link to deployed application.

-- The URL of the deployed application.
-- The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.

 ## Table of Contents (Optional)
 N/A at this stage